Is The Outer Core Of The Earth Solid Or Liquid

 2. Explanation for the Shadow Zone: The existence of the S-wave shadow zone is a direct consequence of the liquid outer core.
 When S-waves traveling outward from an earthquake reach the core-mantle boundary (CMB) at a depth of 2,900 kilometers, they are unable to propagate through the liquid outer core.
 This blockage creates a "shadow" where no direct S-waves are received.

 3. P-wave Behavior: P-waves, on the other hand, can travel through the outer core.
-However, they are refracted (bent) as they pass through the CMB due to the change in density and composition.
+That said, they are refracted (bent) as they pass through the CMB due to the change in density and composition.
 This refraction also contributes to the S-wave shadow zone, as it bends the P-waves away from certain areas.
 Careful analysis of P-wave arrival times and their angles of incidence allows scientists to further refine models of the core's structure and properties.

 The sharp boundary observed in seismic data, combined with the complete absence of S-waves passing through the outer core, provides undeniable evidence of its liquid state.